temach/reports/INR-Lab-1-Networking-Basics.md

 ![](https://i.imgur.com/iintjyj.png)

-#### 4. Configure the IP address and enble IPv4 forwarding on the gateway.
+#### 4. Configure the IP address and enable IPv4 forwarding on the gateway.

 It was possible to edit the network configuration for the gateway machine straight in the GNS3 gui window.
 I decided that the eth2 (which is